siderolabs/talos/website/content/v1.2/reference/configuration.md

 ---
 ## FeaturesConfig
-FeaturesConfig describe individual Talos features that can be switched on or off.
+FeaturesConfig describes individual Talos features that can be switched on or off.

 Appears in: